ChetanReddy1999/Blog-Website-Backend-API/README.md

 # API Documentation:
 **BaseUrl**: [http://localhost:<port_number>]()<br>
-**Note** : A zip file with all the API data is provided in the repository, you can import that file in postman to test the APIs effortlessly.
+**Note** : A postman collection json file with all the API data is provided in the repository, you can import that file in postman to test the APIs effortlessly.
 ### SignUp API:
 API endpoint => [{{baseUrl}}/signup]()